telerik/ajax-docs/controls/asyncupload/security.md

 * [Capturing file upload errors from a custom handler](https://www.telerik.com/support/kb/aspnet-ajax/upload-(async)/details/how-to-capture-file-upload-errors-with-custom-handler)
 * [Preserving upload configuration across postbacks]({%slug asyncupload/how-to/how-to-preserve-upload-configuration%})

 To whitelist your custom types, add the `Telerik.Upload.AllowedCustomMetaDataTypes` key in the `appSettings` section of the `web.config`.
 As a value for the key, provide the metadata class full name, including the namespace, in a list delimited by a semicolon (`;`).
-The built-in type that we use out-of-the-box is always whitelisted if the whitelisting is enabled.
+The built-in type that we use out-of-the-box is always whitelisted.

 >caption Whitelist custom metadata types